Architecture: Critical Sequences

 Firezone employs a unique, granular approach to split DNS to ensure traffic intended only for DNS-based Resources is routed through Firezone, leaving other traffic untouched -- even when resolved IP addresses overlap.

-To achieve this, Firezone embeds a tiny, in-memory DNS proxy inside each Client that intercepts all DNS queries on the system.
+To achieve this, Firezone embeds a tiny, in-memory DNS resolver in each Client that intercepts all DNS queries on the system.

-When the proxy sees a query that doesn't match a known Resource, it operates in pass-through mode, forwarding the the query to the system's default resolvers or configured upstream resolvers in your account.
+When the resolver sees a query that doesn't match a known Resource, it operates in pass-through mode, forwarding the the query to the system's default resolvers or configured upstream resolvers in your account.

 If the query matches a Resource, however, the following happens:

-1. The proxy sends the query request to the Policy Engine for evaluation.
-If the request is allowed, the Policy Engine finds an appropriate Gateway to resolve the query.
+2. When the Client sees traffic for the IP, it triggers connection setup.
+The Client sends a request to the Policy Engine for evaluation.
+If the request is allowed, the Policy Engine finds an appropriate Gateway to route the traffic.

 This is why you'll see DNS-based Resources resolve to IPs such as 100.96.0.1 while the Client is signed in: